zapier/resthooks/posts/profiles/how-formstack-uses-rest-hooks.md

 Even better, after adopting REST Hooks they saw a significant drop in the amount of server resources needed to power their API, giving them improved performance to go with the improved user experience.

-Let's take a look at how exactly Formstack uses REST hooks.
+Let's take a look at how exactly Formstack uses REST Hooks.

 <table>
   <tr>